instana/ui-notifications/content/maintenance/green.md

-On Tuesday, June 30th we will roll out release 204.
+On Wednesday, June 30th we will roll out release 204.
 Rollout for EU customers is scheduled to start at 8pm UTC.